 In this course, students will study what matter is made of, how it behaves and changes, and the role of energy in those changes.
 This is a lab science, so there will be an emphasis on the process of science and how we know what we know through hands-on explorations, virtual labs, and discussion of historical experiments.
 We will begin with a simple model of matter and add complexity as it is needed to describe more complicated phenomena.
-Students will develop mastery of fundamental concepts in chemistry, problem-solving skills, and analyzing data and graphs in relation to hypotheses, and making scientific arguments based on available evidence.
+Students will develop mastery of fundamental chemistry concepts, problem-solving skills, analyzing data and graphs in relation to hypotheses, and making scientific arguments based on available evidence.
 In the honors section, students will work at an accelerated pace and complete more challenging assignments and assessments.

-Advanced Chemistry: Kinetics and Thermodynamics Honors
+Advanced Chemistry Honors